AMhaish/istio-boilerplate/README.md

 ## How to use these configuration files

-After setting up the mesh and installing Istio on it, the configurations in this repository can be applied by using kubectl command like next:
+After installing Istio, the configurations in this repository can be applied by using kubectl command like next:

 ```
 kubectl apply gateway.yaml